aiplanethub/introduction-to-sql/basics-of-sql/1630-SELECT Statement.md

 `SELECT * from Customers`

-can be interpreted by us as "Select everything from Customers table", which is precisely what the query does:
+can be interpreted by us as "Select everything from Customers table," which is precisely what the query does: